AdobeDocs/pass.nl-NL/help/authentication/integration-guide-programmers/legacy/notes-technical/clientless-api-implementation-error-codes-messages-with-probable-reason-cause.md

 ### Oorzaken:

 1. Gebruikersnaam en wachtwoord komen niet overeen
-2. Inloggen is mogelijk uitgeschakeld
+2. Aanmelding is mogelijk uitgeschakeld
-3. Controleren of de aanmelding is bedoeld voor productie of staging
+3. Controleer of de login voor productie of enscenering is

 <!--